 II.
 COURSE FORMAT

-The format for the course will be similar to that of Advances in Pharmacology and will consist of 14 class sessions centered on specific topics (listed below).
+The format for the course will be similar to that of Advances in Pharmacology and will consist of 10 class sessions centered on specific topics (listed below).
 At each session there will be a presentation by a group of 3-4 students based on a manuscript selected by the course directors.
-Every student will participate in TWO (2) presentations for the class.
-At the first class meeting, students will have the opportunity to sign up for the 2 papers that they wish to present.
+Every student will participate in one presentation for the class.
+At the first class meeting, students will have the opportunity to sign up for the papers that they wish to present.
 Student groups must set up an appointment to go over their presentation with the faculty member for their topic at least ONE (1) week before their presentation.

 - Atherosclerosis (Dr. Hamblin)